 We all know playoffs can be intense.
 Please play hard but clean!
 Games ending in ties will be followed by a 5 minute OT, sudden death.
 If still tied, then a shootout ensues with 3 from each team.
 High goal total wins.
 If tied, then sudden death with each team selecting one skater per round.
 Unmatched goal wins.

 SKATER SUBSTITUTION RULES

-Playoff Games: With the exception of the coveted Pan Game (where sub rules same as regular season) substitute player shall be, at a minimum, (1) letter rating lower than the letter grade of the player he is replacing, however, the position being replaced does not have to be the same as the missing player. (so you are permitted to replace a D Forward with an E Defenseman)
+Playoff Games: With the exception of the coveted Pan Game (where sub rules same as regular season) substitute player shall be, at a minimum, (1) their respective number rating lower than the number rating of the player he is replacing, however, the position being replaced does not have to be the same as the missing player. (so you are permitted to replace a Forward with a Defenseman)

 The maximum number of players that a team recruiting a substitute player or players can play with, is (10) players.
 For example, if a team has (12) players on the roster, and (8) players sign-in to attend, and (4) players sign-in to not attend, a maximum of (2) substitute players shall be recruited, for a total of (10) players.

 A team shall decide whether they want to accept, or not accept, a player from the opposing team.
 An “under stocked” team shall not be forced to accept a player or players from an “over-stocked” team.
 Furthermore, a team shall not be required to have (10) players for a game.
 This is only a suggestion.
 For the purpose of this rule, “under-stocked” shall be defined as less than (10) players and “over-stocked” shall be defined as greater than (10) players.